anoma/namada-interface/README.md

 yarn build
 ```

-There are also app-specific instructions in the [namada-interface README](apps/namada-interface/README.md) and the [extension README](apps/extension/README.md).
+There are also app-specific instructions in the [namadillo README](apps/namadillo/README.md) and the [extension README](apps/extension/README.md).

 ### Testing